deb-intel/InnerSourceDeb/guidelines/github_config.rst

       When you clone a repository, you receive the remote "origin" for free.

 #.
-Next, add a remote named upstream, using this command.
+Next, add a remote named :file:`upstream`.
 Again, we'll use
    the repository for these docs as the example.

 #.
 In your browser, navigate to the GitHub upstream, or the